jovanbogoeski/sql-data-warehouse-project/README.md

+---

-🔗 Tools & Technologies
+## 🔗 Tools & Technologies

 All tools used in this project are freely available:

-Datasets: Raw CSVs or system export files
+- **Datasets**: Raw CSVs or system export files

-SQL Server Express / PostgreSQL: Data warehouse backend
+- **SQL Server Express / PostgreSQL**: Data warehouse backend

-SQL IDE: SSMS, Azure Data Studio, or equivalent
+- **SQL IDE**: SSMS, Azure Data Studio, or equivalent

-Draw.io (diagrams.net): For data flow, architecture, and ER diagrams
+- **Draw.io (diagrams.net)**: For data flow, architecture, and ER diagrams

-Git / GitHub: Version control and documentation hosting
+- **Git / GitHub**: Version control and documentation hosting

+---

+## 🧱 A. Data Engineering – Warehouse Build

+**Objective**: Design and deploy a modern data warehouse using SQL to consolidate ERP and CRM data, enabling analytics-ready datasets.

+- **Source Data**: Two systems’ outputs (CRM & ERP), loaded as CSV or JSON
+- **Data Quality**: Trim, deduplicate, handle missing values, and normalize in Silver
+- **Integration**: Use consistent PK/FK keys to integrate sources into fact and dimension models in Gold
+- **Documentation**: Provide clear README, diagrams, and metadata files for stakeholders

+---

+## 📊 B. BI & Reporting – Analytics Layer

+**Objective**: Build insightful SQL-based analytics such as:

+- Total and breakdown of **sales trends** over time
+- **Customer behavior** analysis
+- **Product performance** and **maintenance reports**

+---

+## 📖 Workflow Overview

+1. Design tables via naming conventions and schema definitions
+2. Extract and load raw data into the **Bronze** layer
+3. Clean and enrich data in the **Silver** layer
+4. Build views or tables in **Gold** using joins on surrogate keys
+5. Validate results with data quality rules and test scripts
+6. Document architecture and source-to-target mappings

+---